eProsima/DDS-Router/docs/rst/appendixes/glossary.rst

         Specific QoS that is related with a name, called *profile*.
         This is used to create several entities with the same QoS, or to specify which already established QoS an entity should use.

+    RPC
+        **Remote Procedural Call**:
+        Client-Server protocol that can be run over DDS.
+        ROS2 services and actions use this kind of protocol.

     TCP
         **Transmission Control Protocol**